yii-tools/forms/docs/input/checkbox.md

 It's an input element with a type attribute whose value is `checkbox` representing a [Checkbox](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.checkbox.html#input.checkbox) control.

 The `Checkbox` widget is designed to return the status of the checkbox.

-Generally it returns two values, by default it is `0` for unchecked, and `1` for checked.
+It returns two values, by default, it's `0` for unchecked, and `1` for checked.

 ## Example